cezamus/CourtsProject/README.md

 In order to run the application a local database server is required.
 After starting the application it is running on port 8080.
-This and other database properties can be checked or changed in file "application.properties".
+This and other database properties can be checked or changed in file application.properties.
 The Application can be used via internet browser (displaying data from the database) or programs like Postman (any action).
-Making any actions requires the user to login first.
+Making any actions requires using a valid token.
-Valid username and password for current version of the application are:
-* username - "test"
-* password - "test".
+To access the token user must call post request with address "localhost:8080/authenticate" and body (raw) ""username": "test", "password": "test"".
+Since this moment every request must be provided with header with authorisation key and value "Bearer [token]".